bullmoose20/MK-Docs/docs/kometa/install/images.md

 3. Doesn't support [runtime flags](../environmental.md), only ENV vars.
 This means that a command like:

    ```
-   docker run -it --rm -v /opt/kometa/config:/config linuxserver/plex-meta-manager --config config/config.yml -r --run-libraries "Movies - 4K DV"
+   docker run -it --rm -v /opt/kometa/config:/config linuxserver/kometa --config config/config.yml -r --run-libraries "Movies - 4K DV"
    ```

    doesn't work with the LSIO image; it would have to be:

    ```
-   docker run -it --rm -v /opt/kometa/config:/config -e KOMET_CONFIG=/config/config.yml -e KOMET_RUN=true -e KOMET_LIBRARIES="Movies - 4K DV" linuxserver/plex-meta-manager
+   docker run -it --rm -v /opt/kometa/config:/config -e KOMETA_CONFIG=/config/config.yml -e KOMETA_RUN=true -e KOMETA_LIBRARIES="Movies - 4K DV" linuxserver/kometa
    ```

 4. Doesn't do manual runs correctly; they loop over and over.
-That command in the previous bullet point [which uses `KOMET_RUN` to run it right now] will run over and over until you manually kill the container.
+That command in the previous bullet point [which uses `KOMETA_RUN` to run it right now] will run over and over until you manually kill the container.
 The same thing using the official image will run once and quit, as expected.

 5. Resets ownership of entire config dir every run.
 In tests, the ownership of the config dir and its contents was set to 911:911 with each run.